 They would stand and repeat it back to you during the ceremony.

-This way is best in a smaller gathering as it takes up a little bit of time in your ceremony depending on how many guests you have.
+This way is best in a smaller gathering as it can take up a bit of time.

 If your wedding party is more significant, then a group vow might be the best option.

 A communal vow would be something along the lines of:-